illi4/stock-screener/README.md

 - Stochastic RSI is not overextended (>90%)

 **Alphanumetrix** (method=anx)
-- Bullish SAR on weekly scale
 - Price above MA200
 - Cross of MA7 and MA30
 - Close for the last week is not exceeding 300% when compared to 4 weeks ago
+- Note: Bullish SAR on weekly scale have to be checked manually as I cannot figure out the correct Lucid SAR calculation

 For ASX, the best time to run it is in the evening after market closure to prepare for the next day.
 For US, that have to be morning (running in Australia) as US stocks data would refresh after a night of trading (per AU time).
 The shortlist acts as a guide for entering breakout trades which have high probability of success.
 As a data source, eodhistoricaldata.com is used.